 Supporting survivors of childhood harm

-I have a special interest in working with adult survivors of childhood sexual abuse and have worked with hundreds of survivors supporting them to recover and grow.
+I have a special interest in working with adult survivors of childhood sexual abuse and domestic abuse and have worked with hundreds of survivors supporting them to recover and grow.

 The impact of childhood harm, wether that is sexual, emotional, physical or psychological can be and is devastating.
 It can change the way a person views themselves, others and the world around them with life long effects.

 - Difficulty in forming secure attachments to others

 - Post Traumatic Stress Disorder, sleep and eating disorders, drug and alcohol dependancy